 - Promote the sustainable collection and on-site retention of surface water for delayed discharge to the local surface water sewerage system and for use as an on-site resource and means of creating a biodiversity network that will retain and develop existing flora and fauna.
 (Objective GI1) - Ensure that a linked SUDS network shall be implemented fully across the Plan Lands in accordance with the requirements of the Greater Dublin Strategic Drainage Study (2005).
 All proposed developments shall contribute to the achievement of this integrated network in order to reduce surface water run-off and to minimise the risk of flooding.
 This shall include for a series of attenuation areas (ponds, basins and reedbeds) set within parklands and wetland areas within linear green spaces.
 The size and depth of the proposed SUDS retention areas shall be designed in accordance with the policies of the Greater Dublin Drainage Study and the guidelines provided on the irishsuds.com website.
 (Objective GI2) - Ensure that existing natural streams and drainage ditches shall be retained and augmented with grassed swales within a series of green corridors, wetland areas and parks to form an integral conveyance and attenuation system as part of the overall SUDS network.
 (Objective GI3) - Ensure that SUDS elements such as swales, ponds, basins and reedbeds and other major SUDS features are planted with suitable riparian vegetation and water tolerant planting that will clean and attenuate surface water flow.
+(Objective GI4)

-(Objective GI4) - Ensure that all newly created swales utilised within the SUDS network shall be of an appropriate (shallow and wide) dimension to allow for ease of maintenance, including mowing, and shall be designed in the interest of health and safety where practical.
+- Ensure that all newly created swales utilised within the SUDS network shall be of an appropriate (shallow and wide) dimension to allow for ease of maintenance, including mowing, and in the interest of health and safety where practical.
 (Objective GI5) - Ensure that all individual developments and associated infrastructure, including streets and spaces, shall incorporate onsite SUDS components such as those identified in the Standards Section (Appendix 2) of this Local Area Plan.
 Features such as porous paviors, green roofs, rainwater recycling systems and soakaways should be utilised to intercept surface water before reaching the overall SUDS network.
-(Objective GI6)
+(Objective GI6) - Be subject to planning conditions that require all existing and proposed ditches, culverts and SUDS elements to be cleared (in a manner that is in accordance with best ecological practise to protecting Flora and Fauna) and kept free of debris, waste and building rubble before, during and after construction.
+(Objective GI7)